sk370008/Text-Editor/README.md

 Intstructions:-
-To save a file click on save and save in any folder.
+To save a file click on file then save and save in any folder.
-To exit click on exit.
+To exit click on file and then click on exit.